hypervel/hypervel.org/docs/docs/eloquent-resources.md

 ### Data Wrapping And Pagination

-When returning paginated collections in a resource response, Laravel Hyperf will wrap your resource data in a `data` key even if the `withoutWrapping` method has been called.
+When returning paginated collections in a resource response, Hypervel will wrap your resource data in a `data` key even if the `withoutWrapping` method has been called.
 This is because paginated responses always contain `meta` and `links` keys with information about the paginator's state:

 ```json
 {